 by Peter Philippi

-When we talk to new clients about 80/20, we get a wide range of reactions: some CEOs are intrigued; some are mildly skeptical; some can’t wait to get started; and some think they already know everything there is to know about 80/20.
+When we talk to new clients about our 80/20 practice, we get a wide range of reactions: some CEOs are intrigued; some are mildly skeptical; some can’t wait to get started; some think they already know everything there is to know about 80/20.

 But there’s one thing that’s true for nearly all of the executives we meet: they haven’t even taken the first step to begin the 80/20 process.